Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 • Antibiotics: To fight bacterial infection.

-• Painkillers: Relieve discomfort when urinating.
+• Painkillers: Relieve discomfort during urination.

 • Home remedies: Plenty of water and a warm environment promote recovery.

-2. Urinary stones or crystals
+2. Kidney stones or crystals

 • Dietary food: Special food can help dissolve the stones.